O-Mutt/o-mutt.github.io/_posts/2013/2013-02-07-welcome_tucker_wordpress_lesso.md

 ``` php
 'Knock Knock'
 ```
- is the string literal, similar to &#8216;Who\&#8217;s there?&#8217; but because we have a single quote within a single quote we must &#8216;escape&#8217; it with a backslash.
-The only other explanation you may need is that I use a google plus authorship plugin to add a &#8216;gplus\_author\_url&#8217; to the author meta data.
+ is the string literal, similar to 'Who\'s there?' but because we have a single quote within a single quote we must 'escape' it with a backslash.
+The only other explanation you may need is that I use a google plus authorship plugin to add a 'gplus\_author\_url' to the author meta data.
 As a last note most author data have two methods associated to them:

 ``` php
 the_author_**object**